 Right off the bat, you need a special licence in addition to your full AU driver’s licence before you can transport people legally.
 The requirements for this vary from one state to another, and so do the prices.
 For example, you may need extra health and safety checks to prove you’re medically fit for the job, which drives up the total cost.

 Splend can help you do the paperwork and we’ll also set up your Uber account for you.
-Your joining fee includes most of the costs of getting started with Uber, and more.
+Your setup fee includes most of the costs of getting started with Uber, and more.

 Once on the road, all you need to make sure of is to always have enough money in your account for your weekly fee and any excess kilometre charges in case you drive more than the quota set in your agreement.

-The best way to approach the problem is to take a critical look at your options: You can buy, subscribe, or use the car you already have.
+The best way to approach the problem is to take a critical look at your options: You can buy, get a subscription car, or use the car you already have.

 A subscription also means your car is part of a fleet and you’re part of a community.
 This means maintenance and paperwork is not your responsibility, and you enjoy the company and collective support of fellow drivers.

-The monthly car loan repayment alone is usually less than what you’d pay for a subscription of the same model, but you need to keep in mind that it only covers the car itself, and nothing more.
-Apples and oranges.
+The monthly car loan repayment alone is usually less than what you’d pay for a subscription of the same model.
+However, it only covers the car itself, and nothing more.

-For a correct comparison, you need to add Loss and Damage cover, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the weekly subscription fees.
-Check out this quick calculation for one of our most popular models, the Kia Sportage.
+For a correct comparison, you need to add Loss and Damage cover, rideshare insurance, registration, maintenance, and all the other bits that keep the car on the road, as these are all included in the weekly subscription fees.

-Yes, people do ask this question very often.
+Yes, it’s possible.
 If your lifestyle demands having a car and you ever had to go without it, you probably know why.

-If a situation like this finds you unprepared, you can still subscribe to drive a car and use it to earn an income—this way it will pay for itself.
+If a situation like this finds you unprepared, you can still get on a car subscription and use it to earn an income—this way it will pay for itself.
 While providers usually charge a non-refundable initial fee, this is normally a fraction of a deposit and covers important features such as paperwork and maintenance, so you can focus more of your energy where it really counts.

 You can cover your Flexi own car’s weekly subscription fee with just 15 hours of driving

-The solution is more simple than you’d think.
-If you subscribe, you don’t apply for a loan, therefore your credit score doesn’t matter.
+Yes.
+If you get on a car subscription, you don’t apply for a loan, therefore your credit score doesn’t matter.
 You always pay in advance instead of repaying a debt.
-Easy.
+It’s that simple.

-The same applies to our Flexi own plan.
+This is exactly how our Flexi own plan works.
 If you want to be a car owner, you can put your weekly payments towards that goal, even if you’re not eligible for a car loan.
-Plus, you’re not locked in—you can opt for early ownership solutions or simply hand back the keys after the minimum period at no cost.
+Plus, you’re not locked in— you can opt for early ownership solutions or simply hand back the keys after the minimum period at no cost.

 Yes.
 While Uber themselves don’t have cars, they collaborate with several third-party car providers that offer Uber-ready cars in different packages.
 Visit the Uber Marketplace to browse these offers and to find more information on the options available in your city.

 Uber cars come in all shapes and sizes, but there are some boxes they all have to tick in order to be a viable choice for ridesharing.
-For good ratings, the most important feature is passenger comfort and plenty of luggage space, but a good fuel economy is also key for obvious reasons.
+If you’re looking for the best cars for Uber, the most important feature is passenger comfort and plenty of luggage space, but a good fuel economy is also key for obvious reasons.

 See the full list of our Flexi own car models, all carefully selected to meet on-demand driving standards.

-There are too many variables to make even a rough estimate.
-It depends on the city, the areas and hours you drive, and also your strategy.
+It depends on various things.
+Even to make a rough estimate, you need to consider the city, the areas and hours you drive, and also your strategy.

-As a Splend member, you can rely on your Member Success Representative to work out a personalised driving strategy, so you can maximise your earnings in the hours that best fit your lifestyle.
+As a Splend customer, you can rely on your Customer Specialist to work out a personalised driving strategy, so you can maximise your earnings in the hours that best fit your lifestyle.

 We enable people to make money by driving for on-demand apps such as Uber.